Skip to main content

 Seven General Authority Seventies who direct the work of General Authority Seventies and Area Seventies.
 There is seniority in the presidency based on when their service began in the presidency.
 Currently Elder Carl B. Cook is the senior member of the presidency.
 All presidency members are referred to as Elder.

-In order of seniority, the members of the Presidency of the Seventy are:
+In order of seniority in the presidency, the members of the Presidency of the Seventy are:

-• Elder Carl B. Cook, senior president (March 31, 2018); Elder Cook on second reference
+• Elder Carl B. Cook, senior president (started as a member of the Presidency on March 31, 2018); second reference Elder Cook [#ElderCook]

 General Authority Seventies